sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Debugging_Titanium_Applications/Debugging_on_Android_Devices/Debugging_Android_Apps_with_3rd-party_Tools.md

 1. **Launch the app/build** on the device or a simulator.

-    If using a device, make sure that it is connected by an USB cable before debugging.
-If you encounter any issues with device discoverability, please ensure that the USB cable is directly connected, not through a USB hub.
+    {{% alert title="⚠️ Warning" color="primary" %}}If using a device, make sure that it is connected by an USB cable before debugging.
+If you encounter any issues with device discoverability, please ensure that the USB cable is directly connected, not through a USB hub.{{% /alert %}}

     Sample via command-line: